-4. Set the Name = CorporateTimeZone

-5. Set the Value according to the registry key name of the required time zone.
+- 4. Set the Name = CorporateTimeZone. - 5.
+Set the Value according to the registry key name associated with the required time zone.

-${\tt HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\ NT\CurrentVersion\Time\ Zones} \\ {\tt Below\ is\ a\ list\ of\ the\ time\ zone\ registry\ key\ names\ as\ of\ May\ 2008\ for\ reference:} \\$
+$\verb|HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\ NT\CurrentVersion\Time\ Zones|\\$

+The following is a list of the time zone registry key names as of May 2008 for reference:

-Afghanistan Standard Time Egypt Standard Time Pacific Standard Time Alaskan Standard Time Ekaterinburg Standard Time Pacific Standard Time (Mexico) Arab Standard Time Fiji Standard Time Romance Standard Time Arabian Standard Time FLE Standard Time Russian Standard Time Arabic Standard Time Georgian Standard Time SA Eastern Standard Time Armenian Standard Time GMT Standard Time SA Pacific Standard Time Atlantic Standard Time Greenland Standard Time SA Western Standard Time AUS Central Standard Time Greenwich Standard Time Samoa Standard Time AUS Eastern Standard Time GTB Standard Time SE Asia Standard Time Azerbaijan Standard Time Hawaiian Standard Time Singapore Standard Time Azores Standard Time India Standard Time South Africa Standard Time Canada Central Standard Time Iran Standard Time Sri Lanka Standard Time Cape Verde Standard Time Israel Standard Time Taipei Standard Time Caucasus Standard Time Jordan Standard Time Tasmania Standard Time Cen.
+- Afghanistan Standard Time Egypt Standard Time Pacific Standard Time Alaskan Standard Time Ekaterinburg Standard Time Pacific Standard Time (Mexico) Arab Standard Time Fiji Standard Time Romance Standard Time Arabian Standard Time FLE Standard Time Russian Standard Time Arabic Standard Time Georgian Standard Time SA Eastern Standard Time Armenian Standard Time GMT Standard Time SA Pacific Standard Time

+Atlantic Standard Time Greenland Standard Time SA Western Standard Time AUS Central Standard Time Greenwich Standard Time Samoa Standard Time AUS Eastern Standard Time GTB Standard Time SE Asia Standard Time Azerbaijan Standard Time Hawaiian Standard Time Singapore Standard Time Azores Standard Time India Standard Time South Africa Standard Time Canada Central Standard Time Iran Standard Time Sri Lanka Standard Time Cape Verde Standard Time Israel Standard Time Taipei Standard Time Caucasus Standard Time Jordan Standard Time Tasmania Standard Time Cen.
 Australia Standard Time Korea Standard Time Tokyo Standard Time Central American Standard Time Mexico Standard Time Tonga Standard Time Central Asia Standard Time Mexico Standard Time 2 US Eastern Standard Time Central Brazilian Standard Time Mid-Atlantic Standard Time US Mountain Standard Time Central Europe Standard Time Middle East Standard Time Venezuela Standard Time Central European Standard Time Montevideo Standard Time Vladivostok Standard Time Central Pacific Standard Time Mountain Standard Time W. Australia Standard Time Central Standard Time Mountain Standard Time (Mexico) W. Central Africa Standard Time Central Standard Time (Mexico) Myanmar Standard Time W. Europe Standard Time China Standard Time N. Central Asia Standard Time West Asia Standard Time Dateline Standard Time Namibia Standard Time West Pacific Standard Time E. Africa Standard Time Nepal Standard Time Yakutsk Standard Time E. Australia Standard Time New Zealand Standard Time E. Europe Standard Time Newfoundland Standard Time E. South America Standard Time North Asia East Standard Time Eastern Standard Time North Asia Standard Time

-- 6. Save, Unlock, and Close the Variable Item. - 7.
-Log out of Aras Innovator.

-8. Restart the World Wide Web Publishing service on the server running the Innovator Server tier of Aras Innovator.
+- 6. Click Save and Done to unclaim the Variable Item. - 7.
+Log out of Aras Innovator. - 8.
+Restart the World Wide Web Publishing service on the server running the Innovator Server tier of Aras Innovator.